How Nutritional Needs Change as You Age

 Do you need to change what and how you eat in your 50s, 60s, and beyond?
 Yes, though maybe not in ways you might think.

-You should eat less as you get older.
-True.
-"Energy requirements decrease with every decade," says Connie Bales, PhD, RD, professor of medicine at Duke University Medical Center and associate director of the Geriatric Research, Education, and Clinical Center at Durham VA Medical Center.
+You need fewer calories every decade, says Connie Bales, PhD, RD, associate director of the Geriatric Research, Education, and Clinical Center at Durham VA Medical Center.
 "We move around less, we have less muscle, and our metabolic rate goes down."
-But Bales says the challenge while eating less overall is to eat more nutrient-rich foods, such as low-fat milk and lean meat, which calorie for calorie, pack more of a nutritional punch.

 The challenge while eating less overall is to eat more nutrient-rich foods, such as fruits, vegetables, whole grains, nuts, beans, fish, low-fat dairy products, and lean cuts of meat.

 As you age, your body needs the same amount of protein, vitamins, and minerals and, in some instances, even more nutrients.

 Take vitamin B-12, for example.
 After age 50, your body's ability to absorb the vitamin often fades because you don't have as much stomach acid, which is needed to break B-12 down from food sources.